abdlquadri/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 Severity: High

-Description: There are noticeable 404 Errors resulting from user action.
+Description: There are noticeable 404 and Errors resulting from user action.

 ## Creating SLIs and SLOs